Three Years of Biking: Reflections and Insights

 In the initial flurry of enthusiasm, my biking routine was, for lack of a better word, chaotic.
 The open roads called out some weeks, and I ambitiously clocked up to 120 miles.
 On others, 10 miles.
 However, as the novelty of biking (and a new bike) began to wane, the importance of consistency came into focus.
 Pushing myself to extremes was neither sustainable nor enjoyable.
 I needed a rhythm, something steady and achievable.
 Settling into a consistent 70 - 80 miles each week offered just that—a routine that challenged yet didn't overwhelm or overexert.

-“Bad” Weather Isn't an Obstacle; It's an Experience
+“Bad” Weather Isn’t an Obstacle; it’s an Experience

 Of course, there were initial days when the mere hint of rain or cold weather served as an excuse to skip the ride.
 But as the missed days piled up, I realized I was robbing myself of varied experiences.
 So, I adapted.
 I learned to appreciate the chill of a winter morning ride and the challenge of riding in a drizzle.
 Of course, safety always came first, but a bit of discomfort?
 That was just part of the journey.
 Embracing the elements added layers to my rides, teaching me valuable lessons about adaptability and varied experiences.